 The directors relied, inter alia, on valuations undertaken by external independent professional property appraisers who have appropriate recognised professional qualifications and recent experience in the locations and categories of the property being valued.
-After considering the total valuations of €139,717,000 by external appraisers of the UK and Ireland investment properties at 31 December 2020, the directors are of the view that these should be the values used in the financial statements and no adjustment is required to these figures.
-In recent years, an adjustment was made by the directors for the market uncertainty due to "Brexit", specific issues relating to certain properties and the directors' detailed knowledge of the individual assets.
-Now that Brexit has occurred, the directors are of the view that the effect of this is fully reflected in valuation reports of the external appraisers and therefore, the adjustment is no longer required.
+After considering the total valuations of €162,555,000 by external appraisers of the UK and Ireland investment properties at 31 December 2021, the directors are of the view that these should be the values used in the financial statements and no adjustment is required to these figures.